Protecting Your Children’s Interests in Divorce

 Establishing paternity is not simply taking a DNA test (although that is sometimes part of it).
 Rather, it is the process that officially establishes a legally recognized relationship between a father and his child — along with the rights and responsibilities that come with parenthood.
 It is usually a necessary precursor for men seeking custody and visitation rights and for women seeking child support.

-If you need help as a parent on either side of a paternity issue, the Law Office of Linda D. States is ready to represent you and guide you through the process.
+If you need help as a parent on either side of a paternity issue, States Family Law is ready to represent you and guide you through the process.

 Contact Us Today To Discuss Your Case With An Experienced Lawyer